oleole39/prebuild-app/README.md

 However in some cases:
 1. There are no prebuilt archive available upstream (e.g. [it-tools_ynh](https://github.com/Yunohost-Apps/it-tools_ynh));
-2. Upstream prebuilt archive does not suit the Yunohost package: it may contain antifeatures that can be easily removed when building the app (e.g. [jsoncrack_ynh](https://github.com/Yunohost-Apps/jsoncrack_ynh)), it may not support subpath installation unless performing a custom build it (e.g. [cinny_ynh](https://github.com/Yunohost-Apps/cinny_ynh)), etc;
+2. Upstream prebuilt archive does not suit the Yunohost package: it may contain antifeatures that can be easily removed when building the app (e.g. removing tracking such as Google Analytics & Sentry, remove intrusive calls to switch to a closed-source premium cloud-based product like in [jsoncrack_ynh](https://github.com/YunoHost-Apps/jsoncrack_ynh/blob/f529e13fc8ad75347b2859e2ec66e728676f7416/scripts/build#L30)), it may not support subpath installation unless performing a custom build it (e.g. [cinny_ynh](https://github.com/YunoHost-Apps/cinny_ynh/pull/98)), etc;
 3. You do not trust prebuilt archive and are afraid of [supply-chain attacks](https://en.wikipedia.org/wiki/Supply_chain_attack).

 To address those cases **as a YunoHost packager**, you may typically want to build the app locally, adding instructions for it in `scripts/install` and `scripts/upgrade`.